zhongTao99/app-llama2-c/README.md

-## Llama 2 Everywhere
+## Llama 2 Everywhere (L2E)

 <p align="center">
   <img src="assets/llamas_everywhere.jpg" width="600" height="454" alt="LLamas Everywhere!">
 </p>

-Standalone and 64bit Binary Portable Llama 2 Inference in one file of C
+Standalone, Binary Portable, Bootable Llama 2

+The primary objective of Llama 2 Everywhere (L2E) is to ensure its compatibility across a wide range of devices, from booting on repurposed chromebooks discarded by school districts to high-density unikernel deployments in enterprises.

+We believe that in future by harnessing a legion of small specialized LLMs with modest hardware requirements which are networked, distributed, and self-coordinated, L2E has the potential to democratize access to AI and unlock collective intelligence that surpasses that of a single large LLM.

+The current compelling use case of L2E involves training small models on diverse textual sources, including textbooks, open books, and comprehensive corpora like the SlimPajama corpus.
+These trained models can be deployed using L2E, enabling them to run as bootable instances on outdated school computers.
+This deployment scenario proves particularly valuable in school libraries or classrooms where internet connectivity is limited or unavailable, serving as an information gateway for students without constant reliance on the internet.

+By pursuing the vision of Llama 2 Everywhere, we aim to create an inclusive AI ecosystem that can adapt to diverse environments and empower individuals and communities on a global scale.

+My research goal is to train models using various hardware telemetry data with the hope that the models learn to interpret sensor inputs and control actuators based on the insights they glean from the sensor inputs.
+This research direction may open up exciting possibilities in fields such as automation, space, robotics and IoT, where L2E can play a pivotal role in bridging the gap between AI and physical systems.

 A friendly fork of the excellent [llama2.c](https://github.com/karpathy/llama2.c)

-Our goal is to mirror the progress of https://github.com/karpathy/llama2.c, add improvements such as as OpenCL / Vulkan GPU inference, webserver etc which certainly would not fit in the upstream do to the minimal / simplicity / elegance requirements constraints there.
+I will be mirrorring the progress of https://github.com/karpathy/llama2.c every week, add portability, performance improvements and convenience features such as a web interface which certainly would not fit in the upstream do to the minimalistic elegance requirements there.

 # Features

 ## Portability Features

-+ Single Executable that runs on
++ Single Executable that runs on any x86_64 OS (cosmocc builds)
+- [x] GNU Linux
-  + GNU/Systemd
+- [x] GNU/Systemd
-  + BSD
-  ++ FreeBSD
-  ++ OpenBSD
-  ++ NetBSD
+- [x] *BSD (NetBSD, OpenBSD, FreeBSD)
-  + XNU's Not UNIX (Mac)
+- [x] XNU's Not UNIX (Mac)
-  + Bare Metal (Not fully functional yet but almost...)
+- [x] Bare Metal Boot (BIOS & EFI) (Not fully functional yet but almost...)
-  + Windows
+- [x] Windows

-+ Runs on ARM64 (aarch64), x86_64
+- [x] Runs on ARM64 via inbuilt BLINK emulation

 + Standalone
-  + Embedded model
+- [x] Embedded model and tokenizer via ZipOS (cosmocc), INCBIN, strliteral

-These combined features depend on a specific cosmocc toolchain: https://github.com/jart/cosmopolitan
+Some combined features depend on a specific cosmocc toolchain: https://github.com/jart/cosmopolitan

 Building this with gcc or clang would result in normal binaries similar to upstream.